innovisionEducation/innovisioneducation.github.com/products.md

 ---
 layout: page
-title: {{ site.title }} - Product
+title: Innovision Education - Product
-tagline: School of Programming ASD is a tablet based educational software program which focuses on visual learning for people with ASD.
+tagline: School of Programming ASD is a tablet based educational software program which focuses on Innovision Education for people with ASD.
 ---
 {% include JB/setup %}